RIOVALANCIA/RIOVALANCIA/README.md

-# Ilyasse ABIDI | Future Software Engineer & AI Researcher
+# Ilyasse ABIDI | Information Systems Engineer & AI Researcher

 I am a final-year Bachelor's student in Information Systems and Artificial Intelligence (SIIA) at the Multidisciplinary Faculty of Khouribga (FPK).
 I am a developer, competitive programmer, and the President of the Al-Khawarizmi IT & Robotics Club.